Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 \item"{(3)}" Given a specialization $(p_0,q_0) \in L(p,q)$, there exists an index $j$, $1 \leq j \leq t$, and a test sequence $\{(z_n,p_n,q_0,a)\}$ of the completion $G_j(z,p,q,a)$, for which all the specializations $(p_n,q_0) \in L(p,q)$, so that $(p_0,q_0)$ can be extended to a specialization that factors through the same (graded) modular block of the completion $G_j(z,p,q,a)$ that contains the test sequence, $\{(z_n,p_n,q_0,a)\}$. \endroster \endproclaim

 \nfp Let $L(p,q)$ be a definable set.
-Recall that with a definable set $L(p,q)$ the sieve procedure associates a finite collection of graded (PS) resolutions that terminate in rigid and solid limit groups (with respect to the parameter subgroup $<p,q>$), and with each such graded resolution it associates a finite collection of graded closures that are composed from Non-Rigid, Non-Solid, Left, Root, Extra PS, and Generic collapse extra PS resolutions (see definitions 1.25-1.30 of [Se5] for the exact definitions).
+Recall that with a definable set $L(p,q)$ the sieve procedure in [Se6] associates a finite collection of graded (PS) resolutions, that terminate in rigid and solid limit groups (with respect to the parameter subgroup $<p,q>$).
+With each such graded resolution it associates a finite collection of graded closures that are composed from Non-Rigid, Non-Solid, Left, Root, Extra PS, and Generic collapse extra PS resolutions (see definitions 1.25-1.30 in [Se5] for the exact definitions).